Pennsylvania Route 325

 Pennsylvania Route 325 (PA 325) is a 30 mi state highway located in Dauphin and Schuylkill counties in Pennsylvania.
-The western terminus is at Riverview Road just past an interchange with U.S. Route 22 (US 22)/US 322 in the community of Speeceville in Middle Paxton Township.
+The western terminus is at the intersection of Mountain Road and Earl Drive, just past an interchange with U.S. Route 22 (US 22)/US 322, in the community of Speeceville in Middle Paxton Township.
 The eastern terminus is at US 209 in Tower City.
 PA 325 runs through a narrow valley for its length, passing through forested areas with some farmland.
 The route forms a concurrency with PA 225 to the north of Dauphin.
 The road was paved in stages between 1930 and the 1940s.
 PA 325 was designated in the 1940s to run between US 22/US 322/PA 14 in Speeceville east to US 209 in Tower City.
 In 1999, an interchange with US 22/US 322 was constructed near the western terminus; the end of PA 325 remained at Riverview Road, the former alignment of US 22/US 322.

 Route description

-PA 325 begins at an intersection with Riverview Road in the community of Speeceville in Middle Paxton Township, Dauphin County, heading east-northeast on two-lane undivided Mountain Road.
+PA 325 begins at the intersection of Mountain Road and Earl Drive in the community of Speeceville in Middle Paxton Township, Dauphin County, heading east-northeast on two-lane undivided Mountain Road.
 Immediately after beginning, the route has a diamond interchange with the US 22/US 322 freeway.
 The road runs through wooded areas with some homes and fields, running along the southern base of Peters Mountain.
 PA 325 comes to an intersection with PA 225, turning south-southeast to form a concurrency with that route on Peters Mountain Road.
 The road passes through agricultural areas before heading into woods, with PA 325 splitting from PA 225 by heading east on Clarks Valley Road.
 The route heads through forested areas, curving northeast before heading north-northeast into a narrow agricultural valley with some homes, paralleling Clark Creek.
 Farther east, the road heads into more dense forests, running between Peters Mountain to the north and Stony Mountain to the south.
 PA 325 continues into Rush Township and crosses the Appalachian Trail.
 The route passes along the northern shore of the DeHart Reservoir prior to continuing northeast through more forests.
 The road heads into another narrow agricultural valley with some homes and passes to the northwest of Bendigo Airport.
 The route crosses into Porter Township in Schuylkill County and turns north through more farmland with a few woods and residences.
 PA 325 heads into the borough of Tower City and becomes 10th Street, passing homes before ending at US 209.